 Things to Do in Tangier – A Local Guide’s Perspective

-Tangier is one of the most misunderstood cities in Morocco.
+Things to do in Tangier go far beyond a simple list of attractions.
+Tangier is one of the most misunderstood cities in Morocco, a place that has always lived between worlds..
 Many travelers arrive expecting either Europe or Africa, and what they find instead is a city that has always lived between worlds.
-As a Moroccan tour guide, I like Tangier because it explains Morocco’s openness better than any other city.
+As a Moroccan tour guide, I like Tangier because it explains Morocco’s openness better than almost any other city.

 Tangier’s importance comes from its location.
 Sitting at the meeting point of the Mediterranean Sea and the Atlantic Ocean, and facing Europe across the Strait of Gibraltar, Tangier has always been a city of movement, ideas, and encounters.
 Phoenicians, Romans, Arabs, Europeans, and modern Moroccans have all left their mark here.
 This layered history is still visible today if you know where to look.